Heat-Stamped vs Laser-Engraved Leather Patches: What's the Difference?

 Heat-stamped patches were different.
 They had weight to them.
 The impressions were deep and defined.
 And the more we wore them, the better they looked.

 For us, the choice was clear.
-We're a small operation, and we're not trying to compete on volume or price.
-We're trying to make the best custom leather patch hats we can.
-That means heat-stamping.
+We're a small operation in Ottawa, and we're not trying to compete on volume or price.
+We're trying to make the best heat-stamped leather patch hats we can.
+That means every patch gets the full treatment — full-grain leather, custom brass die, handcrafted in our workshop.

 What About Cost?